Involving Community at Every Step of the Process

 • Map the ways in which needs assessments connect to outcomes.

-Key Stakeholders involved at this stage
+Key Groups involved at this stage

 Students, parents and caregivers, teachers, technology department, school counselors, and other campus mental health professionals.